Aelkoulali/Music-Player/README.md

 # 🗂️ Music Player App 🎧🎵
-A music player App buit with HTML, CSS AND JavaScript
+A music player App buit with HTML, CSS AND JavaScript (String an Array Methods).

 ## ✅ Key Features
 String And Array Methods